Review Notes for the Deep Learning Course

 image-20240229164418967 image-20240229164424633

-1. Reduce computation and the number of parameters, making the model easier to train;
+1. Reduce computational load and number of parameters, making the model easier to train;

 2. Lower the resolution of feature maps, reducing overfitting;

-3. Extract more important features, because the pooling layer selects only the maximum or average values, which often contain more information.
+3. Extract more important features, as pooling layers only select maximum or average values, which often contain more information.

 image-20240229164429407

-Analyze the function of using 1 × 1 convolution kernels in convolutional neural networks.
+Analyze the role of using a 1 × 1 convolution kernel in convolutional neural networks.

-1. Dimension Reduction (Reducing Parameters) In the Inception network image 1 × 1 convolutions are used to reduce the depth of feature mappings.
+1. Dimensionality reduction (reduce parameters) In the Inception network image Use 1 × 1 convolution to reduce the depth of feature maps

-2. Dimension Increase (Expanding dimensions with minimum parameters) As shown in this ResNet network structure image The right side’s last layer uses a 1 × 1 × 256 convolution kernel to increase the output dimension from 64 to 256 and it requires only 64_1_1*256 parameters.
+2. Dimensionality increase (use the least parameters to widen the dimension) As shown in the ResNet network structure diagram below image The last layer on the right uses a 1 × 1 × 256 convolution kernel to increase the output from 64 dimensions to 256 dimensions And only requires 64_1_1*256 parameters

-3. Cross-channel information interaction The processes of reduction and increase in dimensions are actually linear combinations across different channels, which is the essence of cross-channel information interaction.
+3. Cross-channel information interaction Achieving dimensionality increase and decrease operations is actually a linear combination between different channels, which is cross-channel information interaction

-Due to the limitations of optimization algorithms and computing power, to achieve universal approximation capacity, the network cannot be too complex.
+Due to the limitations of optimization algorithms and computational capabilities, neural networks cannot be too complex to achieve universal approximation ability.

-Addresses issues of long-sequence semantic loss and input contribution distribution.
+Solve the problem of long sequence semantic loss and input contribution distribution

 image-20240229164447397

-1. Source is processed through an Encoder, generating an intermediate semantic encoding C.
+1. Source passes through the Encoder, generating intermediate semantic encoding C.

-2. C is then processed by a Decoder, producing the translated sentence.
-In recurrent neural networks, y1 is generated based on C, then y2 is based on (C, y1), and so on.
-In traditional recurrent neural networks, the calculations for y1, y2, and y3 are all based on the same C. However, this might not be the best approach, as different words in Source have varying impacts (contributions) on y1, y2, and y3.
+2. C passes through the Decoder, outputting the translated sentence.
+In recurrent neural networks, y1 is generated based on C, then y2 is generated based on (C, y1), and so on.
+In traditional recurrent neural networks, y1, y2, and y3 are all calculated based on the same C. However, this may not be the best solution because different words in the Source have different influences (contributions) on y1, y2, and y3.

-Starting with semantic encoding C, the attention mechanism allows it to adaptively change at each moment according to the inputs of the encoder, thus influencing the output of the next module (e.g., the decoder).
-AIM: To address the problem of contribution level of each input
+Starting from semantic encoding C, the attention mechanism allows it to adaptively change according to the encoder’s input at each moment, thereby affecting the output of the next module (e.g., decoder).
+AIM: Solve the problem of each input’s contribution.

 image-20240229164452746